 It’s similar to the Blue Whale app that also suggests the participant commit suicide through a series of mind-conditioning challenges.
 Momo content added to the Minecraft game, according to Fox News.

 → Demonic cartoon Suicide Mickey is really creepy!

-Bad news about Momo swept every major media outlet towards the end of February 2019.
-As it thickens, WhatsApp with 1.2 Billion users and YouTube with 5.5 Billion daily viewers were dragged.
-On February 28, there was a sudden shift of opinion from some of the same media outfits.
-For 2-days, news flooded saying its a hoax or was it to kill the news?
+The bad news about Momo swept every major media outlet towards the end of February 2019.
+WhatsApp has 1.2 Billion users and YouTube with 5.5 Billion daily viewers.
+On February 28, there was a sudden shift of opinion from mainstream media.
+For 2-days, news flooded saying its a hoax, or was it to kill the news?

 → Satan no longer hides, he shows himself through music videos.

 The suicide of an 11-years old boy linked to this app, GMA News TV report said.
 CJ always played with his mobile phone.
 After he committed suicide, her mother discovered the Momo and Blue Whale app on his phone.
 She also found messages that instructed his son to climb to the roof and take a selfie to prove that he is obedient to what he calls “the master.”